 Our Tax Debt Lawyers Stop Garnishment of Wages

-Your wages can be garnished if you owe back taxes, child support, or if a judgment has been entered against you that you cannot pay in full.
+Your wages can be garnished if you owe back taxes, child support, or student loans.
 It can be really stressful when your monthly paycheck is reduced.
 Occasionally you will find creditors that will threaten wage garnishment if you fail to make a payment.
 Truth is, in order for creditors to garnish your wages, they need a valid court order.

-We have worked with hundreds of wage garnishment cases, so we know how painful it is when your salary is taken away.
+Our tax debt lawyers have worked on hundreds of wage garnishment cases in Texas, so we know how painful it is when your salary is taken away.
 However, we also know how to help our wage garnishment clients.
 Unpaid debts and back taxes may be the cause of your garnishment, and bankruptcy offers valuable relief from overwhelming debts that you cannot pay.

-Here at Leinart Law Firm, we offer financial help to all of our clients in the form of a wage garnishment attorney.
+At Leinart Law Firm, we offer financial help to all of our clients in the form of a Texas wage garnishment attorney.
 Our experts will analyze your case, help you understand everything about wage garnishment, and offer a sound strategy to target the best financial outcome.